GNOME/gjs/doc/SpiderMonkey_Memory.md

 So if you have a `JS::Value` or `JSObject*`/`JSString*`/`JSFunction*` somewhere that is not reachable from one of SpiderMonkey's GC roots - say, declared on the stack or in the private data of an object - that will not be found.
 SpiderMonkey may try to finalize this object even though you have a reference to it.

 If you reference JavaScript objects from your custom object, you have to use `JS::Heap<T>` and set the `JSCLASS_MARK_IS_TRACE` flag in your JSClass, and define a trace function in the class struct.
-A trace function just invokes `JS_CallTracer()` to tell SpiderMonkey about any objects you reference.
+A trace function just invokes `JS_CallHeapValueTracer()`, `JS_CallHeapObjectTracer()`, etc. to tell SpiderMonkey about any objects you reference.
 See [JSTraceOp docs][2].

+Tracing doesn't add a GC thing to the GC root set!
+It just notifies the interpreter that a thing is reachable from another thing.

 ## Global roots ##